 So don’t worry about whether you’re ready to be a yoga instructor.
 If you love yoga, you’re ready to start the process.
-Again, it may already be happening, and maybe you already know that. it’s also possible that you’re already teaching yoga.
-Even so–even if you’re already a yoga instructor–the program can work for you too.
-WYC’s program deepens everyone’s ability to teach because the WYC teachings meet everyone at their level of yogic engagement.
+Again, it may already be happening, and maybe you already know that.
+It’s also possible that you’re already teaching yoga.
+Even so–even if you’re already a yoga instructor–our program can be great for you.
+Frankly, it deepens everyone’s ability to teach no matter what your experience level is.

-Or, since WYC also conducts DAILY SESSIONS that are related to Teacher Training, as a deeper kind of orientation, you could check us out firsthand at 3870 Lemon St in downtown Riverside.
-It’s not at all a pre-requisite for enrolling in the Teacher Training program, but attending some WYC open sessions will give you the best sense of what we do.
+You can also just email us about attending regular zoom classes first.
+Maybe the easiest thing of all is to attend our Saturday zoom class at 8:30am.
+It’s an experimental class and we are experimental.
+Or come to Monday night Yin Yoga where there is room for talk.
+Attend, stretch, listen to Scott talk, and ask questions.
+Or come on Sunday at 9:00am for a longish, really active “Ashtanga” class.
+It’s not at all a prerequisite for enrolling in the Teacher Training program, but (along with the WYC Intro Video) attending some WYC open online sessions will give you the best sense of what we do.
 Besides, the sessions themselves are great training for teachers.
 And if you’re already teaching, it’s even better.
 For people already doing some teaching, coming to WYC’s advanced open sessions will be like post-graduate work.
 Lots of teachers maintain their own personal practice with us.
 That’s another reason for our existence.
 It may seem strange, but lots of yoga instructors have a challenging time keeping up their personal practice.
 They teach yoga, but they teach yoga at the same times when all of the other yoga classes in the area are happening, and it’s hard to consistently practice on their own.
-The teachers who practice with us have solved that issue by practicing with us in the morning.
-You can join us then too, and for those of you who are not teaching yet, the truth is you can learn how to be a teacher just by practicing at WYC.
+The teachers who practice with us have solved that issue by practicing with us in the morning (Wed 7:30am).
+You can join us then too if you talk Scott into letting you, and for those of you who are not teaching yet, the truth is you can learn how to be a teacher just by practicing at WYC.
 That’s fine with us.

 - Enable you to share your love of yoga with deeper energetic awareness